Design Therapeutics (DSGN)

 Sean Jeffries, Ph.D.
 Chief Operating Officer

-Dr. Jeffries has more than twenty years of experience in biopharma, including extensive experience in strategy and research and development.
-Prior to Design Therapeutics, he led projects focused on R&D and therapeutic strategies for biopharma at the Boston Consulting Group.
+Dr. Jeffries brings over two decades of experience in biopharma, with extensive experience in strategy and research and development.
+Prior to joining Design, he led projects for R&D and therapeutic strategies for biopharma at the Boston Consulting Group and was instrumental in pioneering miniPCR.
 He also established and led the informatics group at Kalypsys.

 Chris Storgard, M.D.
 Chief Medical Officer